DillipKumarNayak2000/-1st_etl_project/README.md

 ETL_Raw_Processing_rolebased.py and ETL_Raw_Processing_with_scret.py is the 2nd step of the project execution after the data store in the s3 it will execute basically it will process the etl raw data and perform cleaning activity.

+ETL_Unified_Processing_with_secret.py and ETL_Unified_Processing_rolebased.py file is the 3rd or last layer of the project which will perform action on the unified data on the top of aws using glue and athena.